‘Material’ breach

 • Supreme Court Judgment 2005Da53705, dated 25 November 2005

-• Whether the breach was about a principal element or an incidental element of the contractual relationship, should be assessed in light of the parties’ intention which was expressed or reasonably inferred from objective circumstances existing at the time of entering into the contact.
+• This is a question of fact which must be assessed in light of the parties’ intention which was expressed or reasonably inferred from objective circumstances existing at the time of entering into the contact.

 • While a particular obligation may not, in itself, be of great value, if its discharge is of critical importance to the parties, the breach thereof will be judged to be a material breach.

-• The contents of the contract, the objective of the contact, and the consequences of non-performance of the obligation in question should all be taken into account in this assessment.
+• The content and the purpose of the contract, the consequences of non-performance of the obligation in question should all be taken into account in this assessment.

 Further reading: